DarrylWong/activerecord-cockroachdb-adapter/CONTRIBUTING.md

 TEST_FILES="test/cases/adapter_test.rb" TESTOPTS=`-n=/test_indexes/` bundle exec rake test
 ```

-`test/config.yml` assumes CockroachDB will be running at localhost:26257 with a root user.
+`test/config.yml` assumes CockroachDB will be running at localhost:26257 with user roach and password system.
 Make changes to `test/config.yml` as needed.

 ### Run Tests from a Backup